aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/Deployment/helm_azure_deployment.rst

-   helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.publishService.enabled=true
+   helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update helm install nginx-ingress ingress-nginx/ingress-nginx --set controller.publishService.enabled=true --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path"=/healthz

+It is also possible to set a DNS label to the ingress controller if you do not have a DNS by adding ``--set controller.service.annotations."service\.beta\.kubernetes\.io/azure-dns-label-name"=<label>``

 3. Install Elastic
 ''''''''''''''''''